HydraCommander23/AboutMe-/readme.md

 ### About Me:
 - I am a computer science nerd with a deep interest in **Cybersecurity Analytics and Operations**, **Intelligence**, and **Aviation**.
-- I’m passionate about learning new technologies and applying them in meaningful ways to solve real-world problems.

 ### Interests:
 1. **Computer Science**